birdwatch_d

 How does the Big Garden Birdwatch work?

-On the weekend of the Big Garden Birdwatch itself, taking part couldn't be simpler.
-You just spend an hour watching the birds in your garden, from your balcony or in your local park, and share what you've seen.
-If you see very few birds or none at all, that's also really useful information, so please do let us know!
+Taking part in Big Garden Birdwatch couldn’t be simpler.
+Spend one hour watching the birds in your garden, from your balcony, or in your local park, then record what you see.
+Even if you spot very few birds, or none at all, that information is still incredibly valuable, so please do submit your results.

 "CJ Wildlife is Europe's largest supporter of this valuable and important scientific participatory action"